Magnetic-Fox/zoo-archiver-macos/README.md

 2. Using `*` or `.` wildcards with adding files does not add directories or just do nothing

 Yup, it's quite uncomfortable, I think.
 You have to add directories manually.
 I think it's due to make path traversal attacks harder or even impossible.
-Creating some script making list of files would be great alternative.
+Combining this with some script making list of files You wish to add to the archive would be great solution.
 As far as I know, it is possible to provide as many file as You want in command prompt.
 If I'm not right, You may also add files partially to make full archive.

 ## Disclaimer